Study abroad in London

 "My host family really made me appreciate British culture and I got a real insight into family life in London"

 In Sixth Form, students are required to bring or buy their own lunch.
-On campus, they can find different options in either the school cafés or dining hall.
-A warm lunch costs approximately £5.
+A warm lunch costs approximately £5,50.
 Also, there are microwaves available for students to use in the main building.

 The school does not provide students with laptops; you will need to bring your own device to London.
 All timetables, planning, assignments and other important information is posted on SchoolSoft, which is the system we use for all communication with students.